 Get your M&M fix at M&M World on the strip.
 With all things M&M, you’re bound to find something you love.
 If you don’t want to spend any money, just walk around and explore this large store devoted to M&M’s.

 27. Go to the Circus for Free!

 It’s true, you can see the circus for free while in Vegas!
 Head over to the Circus-Circus Hotel to see the performers fly through the air at the world’s largest permanent circus.
 Performances start daily at 11:30 am.

 28. See the World’s Largest Chocolate Fountain

-At the incredible Bellagio Hotel, you will find the world’s largest chocolate fountain.
+The Bellagio Chocolate Fountain is the world’s largest chocolate fountain in the world!
 Once inside the Bellagio, head to the Jean Philippe Patisserie to observe this marvel.
 Of course, after you watch the fountain, be sure and splurge on a chocolate treat!